Jenny Lee (venture capitalist): Career

-In 2001, she returned to Singapore.
+In 2001, Lee returned to Singapore.

 She found a job with Morgan Stanley in Hong Kong.
 A year later, she joined Japanese venture-capital firm, JAFCO Asia.

 Lee joined GGV Capital as a managing partner in 2005 and was involved in setting up its first China office.
 While working with GGV, the firm invested in startups such as Alibaba, Didi Chuxing, Xiaomi, Toutiao, and Grab.

-In March 2024, Lee and Jixun Foo led the newly formed firm, Granite Asia after it was split off from GGV Capital.
+In March 2024, Lee and Jixun Foo led the newly formed firm, Granite Asia, after it was split off from GGV Capital.

+Personal life

+Lee was born in Singapore to a Chinese schoolteacher father and a housewife mother.
+She is married to Vincent Koh.